 9 Disclosures of your personal data

-We may have to share your personal data with-third party service providers to fulfil our contractual obligations with you.
+9.1 We may have to share your personal data with-third party service providers to fulfill our contractual obligations with you.

 10 How long do we retain your data?